katrinleinweber/v0dro.github.io/source/_posts/2017-10-23-explanation-of-exafmm-learning-codes.markdown

 This function converts cartesian co-ordinates in (X,Y,Z) to spherical co-ordinates involving `radius`, `theta` and `phi`. `radius` is simply the square root of the norm of the co-ordinates (norm is defined as the sum of squares of the co-ordinates in `vec.h`).

-### evalMultipole
+### evalMultipole simple implementation

 This algorithm calculates the multipole of a cell.
 It uses spherical harmonics so that net force of the forces inside a sphere and can be estimated on the surface of the sphere, which can then be treated as a single body for estimating forces.

 The optimizations that are presented in the `kernel.h` version of this file are quite complex to understand since they look quite different from the original equation.
-I will explain the code written in the file, however, we will use unoptmized Ruby code that actually resembles the equation for purposes of understanding.

 For code that is still sane and easier to read, head over to the [laplace.h](https://github.com/exafmm/exafmm-alpha/blob/develop/kernels/laplace.h#L48) file in exafmm-alpha.
 The explanations that follow for now are from this file.
 We will see how the same functions in `kernel.h` have been modified to make computation faster and less dependent on large number divisions which reduce the accuracy of the system.